The Prince: How Much Fortune Can Do in Human Affairs, and in What Mode It May Be Opposed (Chapter 25)

 As pointed out by Gilbert (1938) it was traditional in the genre of Mirrors of Princes to mention fortune, but "Fortune pervades The Prince as she does no other similar work".
 Machiavelli argues that fortune is only the judge of half of our actions and that we have control over the other half with "sweat", prudence and virtue.
 Even more unusual, rather than simply suggesting caution as a prudent way to try to avoid the worst of bad luck, Machiavelli holds that the greatest princes in history tend to be ones who take more risks, and rise to power through their own labour, virtue, prudence, and particularly by their ability to adapt to changing circumstances.

 Machiavelli even encourages risk taking as a reaction to risk.
 In a well-known metaphor, Machiavelli writes that "it is better to be impetuous than cautious, because fortune is a woman; and it is necessary, if one wants to hold her down, to beat her and strike her down."
 Gilbert (p.
 217) points out that Machiavelli's friend the historian and diplomat Francesco Guicciardini expressed similar ideas about fortune.

 Machiavelli compares fortune to a torrential river that cannot be easily controlled during flooding season.
 In periods of calm, however, people can erect dams and levees in order to minimize its impact.
 Fortune, Machiavelli argues, seems to strike at the places where no resistance is offered, as had recently been the case in Italy.
 As de Alvarez (1999) points out that what Machiavelli actually says is that Italians in his time leave things not just to fortune, but to "fortune and God".
 Machiavelli is indicating in this passage, as in some others in his works, that Christianity itself was making Italians helpless and lazy concerning their own politics, as if they would leave dangerous rivers uncontrolled.

 Exhortation to Seize Italy and to Free Her from the Barbarians (Chapter 26)

 Pope Leo X was pope at the time the book was written and a member of the Medici family.
 This chapter directly appeals to the Medici to use what has been summarized in order to conquer Italy using Italian armies, following the advice in the book.
 Gilbert (1938) showed that including such exhortation was not unusual in the genre of books full of advice for princes.
-But it is unusual that the Medici family's position of Papal power is openly named as something that should be used as a personal power base, as a tool of secular politics.
-Indeed, one example is the Borgia family's "recent" and controversial attempts to use church power in secular politics, often brutally executed.
-This continues a controversial theme throughout the book.
+Viroli places great emphasis on this chapter, stating that it supports the interpretation of Machiavelli's desire for a "redeemer" who would free Italy of its political woes.
+While Leo Strauss views the Exhortation as a mere cover for the imperialism covered in the book.